Guide to Small Group Reading with Preschoolers

 Reading with a small group of children is a bit different than addressing a large group.

 • Large group readings benefit from large gestures or gross motor movements from the story teller, along with props and big voices that further illustrate the story.
 Readings may be done with or without images being shared, or images may be displayed on a screen or poster board.
+The reader may be standing or seated above the level of the group so everyone can see as well as hear.

 Related: Story Time Options Without Opening a Book